Jlinn5280/Elk-Stack-Project/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - Load balancers help with protecting the availability aspect of the CIA triad by distributing incoming traffic and data to the webservers in the environment.
-- Jump boxes create a secure admin workstation, giving admins an origination point to launch adminsitrative tasks.
+- Jump boxes create a secure admin workstation, giving admins an origination point to launch administrative tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the event logs and system metrics.
 - Filebeat monitors specified log files or directories, collects log events, then forwards them to Elasticsearch or Logstash for indexing.